This is the multi-page printable view of this section. Click here to print.

 AutoScaling

 Autoscaling defines how the calico components are automatically scaled.
-It allows to use either vertical pod or cluster-proportional autoscaler (default: cluster-proportional).
+It allows to use either static resource assignment, vertical pod or cluster-proportional autoscaler (default: cluster-proportional).

-The cluster-proportional autoscaling mode is preferable when conditions require minimimal disturbances and vpa mode for improved cluster resource utilization.
+The cluster-proportional autoscaling mode is preferable when conditions require minimal disturbances and vpa mode for improved cluster resource utilization.
+Static resource assignments causes no disruptions due to autoscaling, but has no dynamics to handle changing demands.

 Please note VPA must be enabled on the shoot as a pre-requisite to enabling vpa mode.